 The typical bridge clearance in the USA is 13’6″ to 14′.
 Boats with an overall height greater than 13’6″ loaded on the trailer require special handling and routing.
 It is therefore critical that this measurement is accurate.
 The draft which is the distance from the bottom of the keel to the waterline plus from the waterline to the highest part of the vessel equals the standing height.
 If the boat has for example a flybridge, it may be necessary to obtain the height without the bridge to determine if its removal is necessary.

 Beam is the overall width and is measured as the widest point of the boat including the rubrail and anything attached to the boat.
 Boats that are greater than 8’6″ wide are regarded as oversized vessels and require state permits for oversized loads.
 Boats that have a beam of greater than 12′ will require a certified escort which will also add to the transport costs.

 The best rule of thumb when measuring a boat is to do the measurements carefully, write everything down as the measurements are made and at the end, do it all over again to double check.
 Measure twice for peace of mind and the safety of your boat.

-Scott, I wanted to take a few minutes and thank you in writing for…
+Greg & Tim, I want to take a moment and thank you for your…